MnDFan/Detection_Trash/README.md

 ## Future work

-For the future work, we can for example add more classe to let the programme have more object to detect in a image
+For the future work, we can for example add more classe to let the programme have more object to detect in a image.
+Use a better GPU and model to not waste some time and to train again and again foor nothing.

 ![labels](https://github.com/user-attachments/assets/ffc81115-629d-44ba-ab4c-a348d21e4b31)

-Use a better GPU and model to not waste some time and to train again and again foor nothing.
+As you can see in the image above, there is a few classes for the millions of trash that exist in the world.
+Furthermore, we can train with more image like there isn't enough of example for vinyl for example compare to other.

 ## Issues and Contributions